bmc/brizzled/id/105/index.md

 you'll see that each article title is accompanied by a short summary.
 Those summaries are the result of one final Jekyll hack.

 To create a summary, I create a `summary.md` file in the same directory as the blog article.
-Unlike the article itself, this summary Markdown file contains no YAML front-matter; it's just a plain file.
+Unlike the article itself, this summary Markdown file contains no [YAML front matter][]; it's just a plain file.
 Thus, Jekyll will simply copy the file to its appropriate `_site` directory, instead of processing it.
 While that isn't exactly what I want, there's no harm in allowing Jekyll to copy the file.

 However, I *really* want Jekyll to convert the file into HTML, which I can use, inline, in my layouts.
 To get that to happen, I monkeypatched yet again.